 The last time interest rates rose was 8 years ago.
 Millions of homeowners have never experienced high interest rates but that’s all about to change.
 Mark Carney, Governor of the Bank of England, has officially announced the base rate won’t stay at its all-time-low of 0.5% for long and experts agree we can expect a rate rise between February and May next year.

 You’re not the only person thinking it’s time to remortgage your million pound property in London.
+Learn more about bridging loans in London.
 Indeed, in August, mortgage lending was at its highest level since the financial crisis struck in 2008 with many homeowners locking into cheap deals – 23% higher than a year ago.

 There are a lot of mortgages on the market at the moment.
 That means lenders have more money available than there are people looking for mortgages.
 So although you may have missed the boat on some of the best fixes we’ve seen in a while, the market should open up again.
 Consequently, if you “sit, watch and take advantage” we predict criteria loosening, and rates perhaps even lowering so lenders can hit ambitious targets in the months to come.